 Sherry Campbell is a Senior Client Manager responsible for account retention and client relationship management.
 She brings with her over 20 years of industry experience which includes managing fully insured and self-insured medical business, extensive Life and Disability contract work, as well as HSA, HRA, and FSA implementation and management.
 Sherry has worked with clients on realization and creation of voluntary and worksite product offerings.
 Sherry’s diverse experience provides clients with full spectrum consultation ranging from self-insured medical plans with pharmacy management and Stop Loss, to disability and medical leave integration.
 Sherry blends her expertise knowledge of benefit programs with a proactive approach that provides clients with executed results.
 Sherry earned her Bachelor’s of Science degree in Political Science from Portland State University with a minor in English Literature.
 In her spare time, she enjoys spending time with her family, including her two young girls.
 Sherry’s hobbies include, golf, running, and coaching her daughter’s basketball team.

-Kimberly is a senior account manager responsible for client support and management.
+Kimberly is a Benefits Consultant responsible client employee benefits strategy and management.
 She has 27 years of employee benefits experience which includes managing fully-insured and self-insured groups.
 She has extensive knowledge in group Life, Disability and Dental programs, as well as managing multiple Association Health Plans.
 Kimberly has worked mostly with employer groups over 50 employees in both fully-insured and self-funded arrangements.
 She conducts enrollment meetings, works with clients to assist with plan administration, claims research and billing.
 Kimberly has a Bachelor of Science in Business Administration and Management.

 Tanya is the president of Small Group accounts and has 28 years of benefits experience.
 Tanya was named One of the Most Influential Women in Benefit Advising for three years (2014, 2015 & 2017) by Employee Benefit Advisor magazine.
 Tanya was recognized from a pool of candidates nationwide for her extraordinary contributions to the employee benefit industry, and overall strong leadership skills, while improving and elevating the status of women in the benefits profession.